I regularly get asked for references regarding other photographers.

 A few simple practices when considering hiring a photographer, or agreeing to work with one.

-- Google their name, if there have been any sexual charges against them, you’ll find them.
+- Google their name, if there have been any sexual or other legal charges against them, you’ll find them.
 Make yourself aware before deciding.

 - Be a big girl.
 If a photographer asks to see nude pics of you before shooting, use your head.
 Unless you are doing a nude shoot, there is no reason for it.